naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 Yes.

-= Can I add PayPal smart payment buttons to my website using this plugin? =
+= Can I accept PayPal donation payments in WordPress using this plugin? =

 Yes.